marioy47/blog-site/posts/webpack-wordpress-config/index.md

 Awesome...
 We have finished our Webpack setup.
 No the only thing is to convert all this into a WordPress Plugin

-## Wordpress Plugin
+## WordPress Plugin

 The only thing left to do is to add the files required to make this WordPress plugin and we're done.
+Specifically we have to copy the `package.json` and `webpack.config.js` in the root of our plugin and we'll be set.

 Instead of showing you what that would look like, let me point you to my [WebPack WordPress plugin starter in Github](https://github.com/marioy47/webpack-wordpress-starter) so you can take a look at the whole thing.